 If built and installed properly, wood gutters are very effective, and not just at draining water.
 One trait of properly installed wooden gutters is that the wind will blow out leaves from such gutters, making digging out a soggy mess of leaves and tree bits an unnecessary chore.
 Wood gutters also provide a beautiful look, particularly on older and historic homes.
 Today, owners of historic properties often choose to restore their wood gutters because of the look.

 But wood gutters do have a few downsides.
 First, there's the cost.
 They are more expensive to install or repair, sometimes costing as much as $20 per linear foot.
 And then there's the maintenance.
-Vinyl or aluminium gutters have very little maintenance by comparison.
+Vinyl or aluminum gutters have very little maintenance by comparison.
 But with wood gutters, one will need to check to make sure the paint is intact and that if it is deteriorating, that the wood beneath it isn't rotting.